journalprivacyconfidentiality/jpc-docs/workflow-submission-author-guidelines.md

 - While LaTex is the preferred source format, Word and RTF files will be accepted as well.

 ### ADDITIONAL CONSIDERATIONS
 - It is anticipated that many submitted articles will have appeared in proceedings of peer-reviewed conferences.
 A copy of the previously published peer-reviewed conference paper or its digital object identifier should be provided on submission.
+It is the author's responsibility in this case to verify that the submission to the Journal does not conflict with the terms of inclusion in the proceedings.
 - Submissions of manuscripts that have been placed in online preprint repositories like arxiv.org and SSRN are allowed provided that they meet the other conditions in these guidelines.
 - Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).
 - Each author materially contributed to the creation of the paper.